 From time to time we’re pleased to publish adverts from Creative Access for traineeships with large media organisations like ITV, BBC, Apple, Channel 4 and many others.

-These traineeships are only open to candidates from a black, Asian or non-white ethnic minority background and we get queries from those who consider such adverts discriminatory or racist and believe they may be illegal.
+These traineeships are only open to candidates young people from black, Asian and other non-white minority ethnic (BAME) backgrounds, as well as those with a lower socioeconomic status (SES), and we get queries from those who consider such adverts discriminatory or racist and believe they may be illegal.

 This is not the case.